 Left along the cordon.
 These will produce the shoots with the grapes.

 Grapes themselves don't need direct sunlight to ripen, but the amount of

-light hitting the leaves is very important to the fruit quality.
+a light was hitting the leaves very important to the fruit quality.
 Leaves

 full sun if at all possible for the best results.

 One of the hardest things about growing grapes is getting to the ripe ones.